bjd2385/threatstack-rule-manager/backend/README.md

 814b24dbd264   rule-manager:latest   "bash app.sh"   3 seconds ago   Up 1 second   0.0.0.0:8000->8000/tcp   ts-rule-manager

 ```
-By default, the container listens on all interfaces on port `8000`.
+By default, the container listens on `127.0.0.1:8000`.
 This may be modified and confined to a particular interface (or different port) by adjusting the Gunicorn `bind` setting in [gunicorn.py](src/api/gunicorn.py#L28)

 ### API